-Enchanted Forest Sanctuary a wildlife sanctuary located at 444 Columbia Boulevard in Titusville.
+Enchanted Forest Sanctuary a wildlife sanctuary at 444 Columbia Boulevard in Titusville.
 We walked the trail leading up to the open-air amphitheater that holds weddings and other events that people can rent.
 A wedding performed the day we visited the sanctuary.

 A trail map located at the entrance to the sanctuary.
 Walk a 5K trail or the Enchanted Crossing that is a tenth of a mile.
 Sit on a bench under a trestle, relax and enjoy the view by the Serenity Pond.
 Walk along the boardwalk and admire the different shapes of coquina rocks.
 I hope that you can spot a butterfly in the butterfly garden.